Jared-Chan/risc-v-cpu/README.md

 A simple 32-bit RISC-V CPU core that supports
 * the RV32I Base Integer Instruction Set
 * the "Zicntr" extension
+* the "Zmmul" extension, via an accelerator running in a faster clock domain
 * some of the "Zicsr" extension, including `cycle`, `time` and `instret`
-* some of the privileged instruction set like timer interrupts and exceptions
+* some of the privileged instruction set, like timer interrupts and exceptions

 The design is written in SystemVerilog.
 Design verification is done using UVM-SystemC, with Verilator as the simulator, CRAVE as the constrained randomization environment, and FC4SC as the functional coverage collector.